ConvivioTeam/cookbook/delivery_recipe/help-cards/tool-github.md

   - and that fix has been accepted.
 2. it's not longer relevant for some reason.

-We use a the reviewing process of [Pull Requests](https://help.github.com/articles/about-pull-requests/) to inspect the fixes that are made.
-Pull requests tell your team mates about changes you've pushed to a repository and asks them to review those changes.
+We use the reviewing process of [Pull Requests](https://help.github.com/articles/about-pull-requests/) to inspect the fixes that are made.
+Pull requests tell your teammates about changes you've pushed to a repository and asks them to review those changes.
 Closing a pull request can also close issues.

 ## Projects